avirdi-cyber007/Cloud-Elk1/README.md

 ```
 etc # should already exist.
-----> ansible # should already exist.
+----> ansible #
----------> ansible.cfg # should already exist.
+---------> ansible.cfg
----------> hosts # should already exist.
+---------> hosts #
----------> roles # this is a new directory that will contain your ansible playbooks.
+---------> roles # this is a new directory that will contain our ansible playbooks.
---------------> files # this is a new directory that will contain the configuration files we pass to you.
+--------------> files # this is a new directory that will contain the configuration files.
 ```
 ---